EricSouzaa/EricSouzaa/README.md

 ## Hey!!

-My name is Eric, I'm from Brazil and I'm currently Student of Information systems at the Federal University of Sergipe.
+My name is Eric, I'm from Brazil and I'm currently Physics Student at the Federal University of Sergipe.

-👨‍💻 Passionate about Programming, Cyber Security and AI
+👨‍💻 Passionate about Programming.

-⭐ Sharing some tech information and my journey at @starkclaw_tech

 <div align="center">
   <a href="https://github.com/EricSouzaa">